This post may contain affiliate links.

 - Add ½ cup of chopped pecans or walnuts for a nuttier flavor and texture.

 Along with this cookie recipe offering lots of room for creativity, the dough itself is quite versatile.
 Form and bake it immediately or refrigerate for one hour and up to 3 days for thicker, rounder cookies.
 Or portion the dough and freeze for up to 3 months.
 (Freeze dough balls in a single layer on a parchment lined baking sheet, then transfer to a freezer bag marked with baking time and temperature for convenience.)

 Here's a bonus, because there's nothing like being prepared for unexpected guests.
 Frozen dough balls can be baked straight from the freezer (I like to arrange the frozen dough balls on a baking sheet while the oven preheats so they thaw slightly.).
 Just add a minute or two to the baking time.
 Is there a better way to greet your friends and family than with the scent of freshly baked cookies?

-More Almond Flour Baking
+More Gluten Free Baking

 - Almond Flour Peanut Butter Cookies

 - Almond Flour Brownies

 - Almond Flour Pumpkin Bread